As a rule, presidents tend to be extraordinary people, but there are just some facts about the presidents that are hard to believe.

 Bill Clinton: As Governor, Clinton served all of the hired help at the Governor’s mansion Thanksgiving dinner before he and his family ate.

-George W. Bush: George W. Bush currently holds the title as the president with both the highest and lowest approval ratings in history.
+George W. Bush: George W. Bush currently holds the title of the president with both the highest and lowest approval ratings in history.

 Barack Obama: Barack Obama worked in Baskin-Robbins as a teen, which sparked a lifelong distaste for ice cream.